-International Working Group: During June 2019, we will be convening a working group to propel research on Wilson’s and red-necked phalaropes.
+International Working Group: During June 2019, we convened a working group to propel research on Wilson’s and red-necked phalaropes.
 Researchers, managers, and policy-makers will be coming to Mono Lake from all across the Americas, from Canada to Argentina, to discuss how to best research and conserve these iconic species that unite us all.
 Thanks to the Robert and Patricia Switzer Foundation, the Los Angeles Department of Water and Power, Manomet and the U.S. Forest Service International Program for funding support for this meeting.

 Phalarope Boat Surveys at Mono Lake: During 2019 Oikonos, the University of Connecticut, and California State Parks are partnering to implement comprehensive boat surveys for phalaropes at Mono Lake for the first time in 30 years.

 Seeking new supporters and donors for Phalarope conservation.

 - California State Parks—Mono Lake Tufa State Natural Reserve

 - Los Angeles Department of Water and Power

 - And thanks to our many private donors

 Ryan Carle (Oikonos) and Margaret Rubega (University of Connecticut) and have come together to convene stakeholders from the Great Basin, and across the global range of habitats supporting phalaropes, in order to generate plans and cooperation for research, sustainable monitoring, and management policy.

 Wilson’s Phalarope habitat in the Andean Altiplano region of Chile